ilios/ilios/docs/authentication_and_users.md

-# Authentication
+# Authentication and Users

+Ilios provides several methods for populating and authenticating users within the application, natively and via external processes or systems.

 ## Authentication Types
-Ilios supports several different authentcation types which you can use depending on your needs (form, LDAP, CAS, Shibboleth).
+Ilios supports several different authentcation types to choose from, depending on your needs: Form, LDAP, CAS, Shibboleth.

 **Form:** Username and password are stored in the Ilios database, users login with a simple form - this is the default authentication type for a new Ilios installation.